 Headwaters offers excellent benefits.
 This includes 100% of employee-only and 90% of employee plus family and dependent health and dental insurance; a 401K retirement plan with a five percent employer contribution after a 90-day probationary period; and a flexible spending account.
 Headwaters also offers generous time off for professional development, holidays, sick time, and vacation.

 We observe all Federal holidays in addition to a winter break between Christmas Eve Day and New Year’s Day.
-Headwaters supports staff who celebrate other personal and religious holidays.
+Headwaters supports staff who celebrate any and all personal and religious holidays.

 It is important for all staff to step away from work to renew themselves.
 That is why Headwaters provides generous paid time off: personal days, 12 sick days, and 20 vacation days.
 We observe a four-day workweek each summer.